 Hydrogen Storage

-This DOE Hydrogen Program activity is focused on advanced storage of hydrogen (or its precursors) on vehicles or within the distribution system.
+The DOE Hydrogen Program activities for hydrogen storage are focused on advanced storage of hydrogen (or its precursors) on vehicles or within the distribution system.

 High-Pressure and Cryogenic Tanks

-The Office of Energy Efficiency and Renewable Energy is developing and evaluating advanced concepts to store hydrogen at high pressures and cryogenic temperatures.
+The Office of Energy Efficiency and Renewable Energy is developing and evaluating advanced concepts to store hydrogen at high pressures and cryogenic temperatures that improve volumetric capacity, conformability, and cost of storage.

 Advanced Solid State and Liquid Materials

-The Offices of Energy Efficiency and Renewable Energy and Fossil Energy are working to develop innovative materials for reversible hydrogen storage including carbon-based materials, metalorganic frameworks, and metal hydrides, as well as approaches that are regenerable offboard such as chemical hydrides.
+The Office of Energy Efficiency and Renewable Energy and the Office of Fossil Energy are working to develop innovative materials for reversible hydrogen storage including high surface area adsorbents, metal organic frameworks, and metal hydrides, as well as approaches that are regenerable off-board such as chemical hydrides and liquid carriers.

 Basic Research

-In Office of Science's basic research program, the main focus will be on basic research needs in developing novel storage materials and methods.
+The Office of Science's Office of Basic Energy Sciences focuses on the basic research needs in developing novel storage materials and methods.
 The broad class of storage materials to be studied includes various forms of complex hydrides and nanostructured materials.